Swara

 What’s Next?

-This case study covered Phase 1 — the ground worker experience.
+This case study covered Phase 1 — the support worker experience.
 Here's what comes next:

 • Many of the admin problems are tied to deeper technical limitations that will require a dedicated development team to resolve properly